ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/8yotb/2-Install.md

 :::info
 ## **Requirements:**
 - ~8GB of space, 2GB from downloads can be deleted after installation is complete
-- A legal copy of Dragon Age Origins Ultimate Edition from steam updated to the most recent version
+- A legal copy of Dragon Age Origins Ultimate Edition updated to the most recent version
 :::

 # **Part 1: Installation Guide**